NCIOCPL/build-skeleton/README.md

     6. Select the "repo" scope.
     7. At the bottom of the page, click the "Generate token" button.
     8. Copy the token value. **This is the only time the token will *ever* be visible in GitHub.**
-2. Install the token in Jenkins.
+2. Install GitHub credentials in Jenkins.
     1. Login to the Jenkins server.
     2. On the main page, click "Credentials."
     3. Click the "global" store (the linked word in any of the displayed lists).